deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "He was okay." she said, earnestly.
 "He's just…passionate."

-"Trust me, you give him the chance and he'll go way past passionate and into downright fuckin' intense. '*The lady doth protest too much, methinks.*', right?"
+"Trust me, you give him the chance and he'll go way past passionate and into downright fuckin' intense. *'The lady doth protest too much, methinks.*', right?"

 Xiù glanced back toward the common area.
 Amir had sat down and from his expression was plainly pissed off at himself.
 "Maybe." she agreed.
 "And… wow, you quoted that correctly."